merbanan/rtl_433/docs/OPERATION.md

 The `-A` option enables the (new) pulse analyzer.
 Each received transmission will be displayed in a statistical overview.
-A probable coding will be infered and attempted to decode.
+A probable coding will be inferred and attempted to decode.

 The "Pulse width distribution", "Gap width distribution", and "Pulse period distribution" can tell you about the timing in the `width` column,